 To unfollow Topics, return to the Topics page, click Follow more Topics, find the Topic you've followed, and click unfollow.

 Four Ways Marketers Can Leverage Twitter Topics

-1. Follow topics related to your industry to stay informed.
+1. To follow topics related to your industry to stay informed.

-When people research a product or service related to your brand, they'll want to see that you're well-informed of current trends in your industry.
-By following Twitter Topics related to your field, you can stay on top of trends that might be important to your customers and impact your business.
+Following Topics related to your industry helps you stay on top of trends that are important to your customers and might impact your business.

-2. Discover and follow accounts or thought leaders in your industry.
+2. To discover and follow accounts or thought leaders in your industry.

-3. Create content or tweets related to trendy Topics in your industry.
+3. To create content or tweets related to trendy Topics in your industry.

-4. Learn about trending hashtags and optimize your own tweets with them.
+4. To discover trending hashtags and optimize your own tweets with them.

 Embracing Trendy Topics on Twitter